 John Keener puts his blue crabs in next, so they cook about 5 minutes.
 He puts in 16 blue crabs for 8 people.

 Pull up the steamer basket and dump your Low Country Boil onto a large platter, or a half-sheet pan or two, or directly onto a tabletop layered with newspaper.
 Serve with cocktail sauce.
 Squeeze lemon halves over the Low Country Boil.
-We also serve lemon butter.
+We also serve lemon butter (make sure to use salted butter or salt the lemon butter).